sdyoung86/pdsnd_github/README.md

 US Bikeshare Data

 ### Description
-Interactive tool to explore bikeshare data
+Interactive tool using Python to explore and generate statistics of Bikeshare data from three cities in the United States (Chicago, New York City, and Washington, D.C.).

 ### Files used
 chicago.csv